BCCDC-DSI/sharepoint/readme.md

 ## Coding practices (not specific to programming language)
+1. List packages at the top

-Ideally, use nouns when naming variables and verbs when naming functions:
+2. Ideally, use nouns when naming variables and verbs when naming functions:
 ```
 # Good
 example_text <- example_function(